The Art of Leadership: Grasping the Whole

 lost, as if nowhere to go.

-Most people have enough and more,
+Others have enough and more.

-I alone am lacking.
+I alone am lacking;

-I have the heart and mind of a fool,
+having the heart and mind of a fool,

-Others are bright and intelligent.
+Others are sharp and smart.

-I alone am dull, dull
+I alone am dim and dull;

 drifting on the ocean,